-The vacuum vessel is a hermetically-sealed steel container inside the cryostat that houses the fusion reaction and acts as a first safety containment barrier.
+The ITER experiments will take place inside the vacuum vessel, a hermetically sealed steel container that houses the fusion reactions and acts as a first safety containment barrier.
 In its doughnut-shaped chamber, or torus, the plasma particles spiral around continuously without touching the walls.

-The vacuum vessel will have double steel walls, with passages for cooling water to circulate between them.
-The inner surfaces of the vessel will be covered with blanket modules that will provide shielding from the high-energy neutrons produced by the fusion reactions.
-Some of the blanket modules will also be used at later stages to test materials for tritium breeding concepts.
+The blanket modules lining the inner surfaces of the vessel will provide shielding from the high-energy neutrons produced by the fusion reactions.
+(Some blanket modules will also be used at later stages to test materials for tritium breeding

 concepts.)
 Along with the magnet systems, the ITER vacuum vessel is entirely enclosed in a large vacuum chamber called the cryostat

 In a tokamak device, the larger the vacuum chamber volume, the easier it is to confine the plasma and achieve the type of high energy regime that will produce significant fusion power.